ChukwurahVictor/hymnal/README.md

 # hymnal
-This is a hymn app using Nodejs, Express, JWT, Mongoose and other packages
+This is a hymn app using Nodejs, Express, Mongoose and other packages

 Frontend - https://github.com/nonsoo24/catholic-hymns